Data-to-Insight-Center/patra-toolkit/README.md

 ### Submit

-Call `submit()` to submit a model card, an AI model, the artifacts, or all at once!
+The `submit()` method allows you to upload the Model Card, the AI model, and any associated artifacts (like trained models or datasets) to a specified Patra server.

 Patra currently supports uploading models (as ".pt" or ".h5" files) and artifacts to Hugging Face and GitHub.
 Refer the [official documentation](https://patra-toolkit.readthedocs.io/) for more details.